geosoft1/tools/README.md

 Install.sh can be run periodicaly or if compiler/ide versions change to update the sistem. projects are not affected if you overinstall.

-at this time it tested only on 32 bits but basicaly shoud work on 64 bit.
+at this time it tested only on Ubuntu 12.04 on 32 bits but basicaly shoud work on 64 bits.

 enjoy.